 AI must shift to the edge to meet rising user expectations for immediacy

-Engineers are therefore eyeing the edge, the point where data is generated, as the next logical place to run inference.
-By moving computation closer to the user, firms hope to shave off precious milliseconds and keep the interaction feeling native.
-This realignment, however, raises questions about how much intelligence can realistically live at the edge and what trade‑offs it entails.
+By pulling computation closer to the user, companies hope to shave off a few precious milliseconds and keep the interaction feeling native.
+It’s still unclear how much intelligence can realistically sit at the edge, or what compromises that might bring.

 "As AI capabilities and user expectations grow, more intelligence will need to move closer to the edge to deliver this kind of immediacy and trust that people now expect."
 This shift is also taking place with the tools people use every day.
 Assistants like Microsoft Copilot and Google Gemini are blending cloud and on-device intelligence to bring generative AI closer to the user, delivering faster, more secure, and more context-aware experiences.
 That same principle applies across industries: the more intelligence you move safely and efficiently to the edge, the more responsive, private, and valuable your operations become.
 Building smarter for scale The explosion of AI at the edge demands not only smarter chips but smarter infrastructure.